-Together these imply that ρ' is close to 1 for all random formulas with large cube-widths.
+Together these imply that ρ' is close to 1 for all random formulas with large cube widths.
 In such cases Monte Carlo FPRAS perform exceedingly well.
-Conversely, ρ' is low for small cube-widths and the Monte Carlo FPRAS time out.
+Conversely, ρ' is low for small cube widths and the Monte Carlo FPRAS time out.
 SymbolicDNFApproxMC too is affected adversely by small ρ' because of the symbolic space transform.
-In contrast, the running time of DNFApproxMC does not depend as heavily on either ρ or ρ' , and therefore does not timeout on any formula (Fig. 8).Thus DNFApproxMC is more robust across different formula types.
-This is also apparent in the experiment on formulas with non-uniform cube-widths (Fig. 9).
-The presence of a few short cubes in a formula is sufficient to make ρ' low, which enables DNFApproxMC to significantly dominate other algorithms.
+In contrast, the running time of DNFApproxMC does not depend as heavily on either ρ or ρ' , and therefore does not timeout on any formula (Fig. 6).
+Thus DNFApproxMC is more robust.